stormpath/stormpath-documentation/source/auth_n.rst

 To send a challenge at the same time as you create the phone Factor, you need to POST to the Account's ``/factors`` endpoint with the additional ``?challenge=true`` parameter included.
 Then you must also add the ``challenge`` into the body of the JSON.

 For this example, we will use an SMS challenge.
-For an example of a Google Authenticator challenge, see :ref:`below <mfa-challenge-after>`
+For an example of a Google Authenticator challenge, see :ref:`mfa-challenge-after-google`.

 .. code-block:: http